emmt/FITSHeaders.jl/README.md

 ## Timings

-`FITSCards` is ought to be fast.
+`FITSBase` is ought to be fast.
 Below are times and memory allocations for parsing 80-byte FITS cards measured with Julia 1.8.5 on a Linux laptop with an Intel Core i7-5500U CPU: